Reach-Industries/Frontend-React-Developer-Test/README.md

 ## 2. Is there a preferred method or tool for fetching the remote data?
 - No.

-## 3. Can I use a framework or library other than React for certain components, like the video player, as long as the main application is in React?
+## 3. Can I use libraries or packages to complete technical parts of the test?
-- Any framework or library can be used to complete the required tasks, but React and Typescript must be used for most of the application.
+- Absolutely.
+Please approach this test in the same way you would approach a standard piece of work.
+As stated previously, the only stipulation is you must use React and Typescript.

 # Troubleshooting & Support
 Who @Reach.Industries?